seki-life/sekimedia-static/content/post/AnthonysGallery.md

 image: "img/Anthony-photography/Pastoral.png"
 ---
 <!--more-->
 This gallery contains a sample of Anthony's work over the last two decades.
-His expertise ranges from sports and event photography to fashion and landscape.
+His expertise ranges from sports and event photography to fashion, commercial, and landscape.
 Please consider Anthony for your upcoming event photography needs.

 {{< gallery dir="/img/Anthony-photography" />}} {{< load-photoswipe >}}